 OSHA developed the NRTL program to ensure that equipment was tested and certified for safe use in the workplace.
 This program oversees the certification of the certifiers.
 It ensures that these private-sector companies meet stringent requirements.
 These companies must:

-· Be independent of users, and manufacturers and vendors of the certified products.
+- Be independent of users, manufacturers, and vendors of the certified products.

 Each NRTL offers a range of test standards.
 Each has its own unique registered certification mark(s).
 These marks designate compliance with the applicable safety test standards.
 The safety standards are developed by organizations like the American National Standards Institute (ANSI) and Underwriters Laboratories (UL).